saranonuan/katacoda-scenarios/terraform101/11_graph.md

 The nginx dashboard on the right shows the graph.png image in index.html

-## Click nginx tab to open nginx port (right side of terminal tab), Then capture screen, and insert in LabSheet-D
+<span style="color:red">Click nginx tab to open nginx port (right side of terminal tab), Then capture screen, and insert in LabSheet-D</span>